olijaun/idontbyte/_posts/2019-09-23-Idempotence.md

 Of course it might also be the case that the transaction was not successfully processed.
 If the client does not retry the call then the money will never be added.
 So what can be done?

 ## How to design idempotent services

-As mentioned before: For most services idempotence is important.
-It allows to retry calls that have failed without fearing any unwanted effects.
-It's amazing how many service I've seen in my daily work that are not idempotent.
-I had to make ugly workarounds in order to get things work due to services that were not idempotent.
-For example I implemented a service that hat to send (physical) letters to customers using a printing service.
-The printing service was not idempotent.
-So it was possible that a customer would receive the same letter twice or even more times.
-In order to avoid this problem I tried to work around it by checking whether there was a print job for the given customer already in the printing queue.
-This is not perfect because one millisecond after checking for a print job there might be created one by another process.
-So it would still be possible that a customer receives to letters.

-Fortunately I see that awareness is increasing.
-Architectural patterns like [SAGA](https://microservices.io/patterns/data/saga.html)s are only possible if the services involved are idempotent.
-The increasing popularity of microservices are making it necessary to think more about properly designing services with idempotence in mind.

 ### A note on HTTP and REST